solyarisoftware/voskJs/README.md

 # 2. install vosk-api nodejs binding module
 npm install vosk

-# 3. install this module
+# 3. install this module as local package
 npm install @solyarisoftware/voskjs

+# 3. or install this module as global package, to use CLI command voskjs
+npm install -g @solyarisoftware/voskjs
 ```

 See also: https://alphacephei.com/vosk/install